PhantoomDev/PhantoomDev/README.md

 ## About me
 Hi! 👋 Not sure what to say here, I like computer, some say I'm almost like a 🤖 at times, so there's that.

-I read, write and speak 🇺🇸Englihs, 🇨🇳Chinese and 🇯🇵Japanese.
+I read, write and speak Englihs, Chinese and Japanese.

 ## Education background